ovh/docs/pages/platform/databases/mirrormaker_01_capabilities/guide.en-gb.md

 You can use any of the Kafka-recommended clients to access your cluster.

-Please note that Kafka Connect isn't available so far.
+Please note that Kafka Connect ais not available so far.

 ### Plans